11 Things You Can Fix Today for Saving a Failing Relationship

 What are the signs of a relationship that’s falling apart?

 Emotional distance, regular fights, a lack of affection, defensiveness, and a lack of desire to spend time together are common indicators.
-Additionally, you can feel misinterpreted, alienated, or under continual stress.
+Additionally, you may feel misunderstood, alienated, or under constant stress.
 Early detection of these issues enables you to resolve them before the relationship becomes more difficult to mend.

 How do I fix a relationship that’s falling apart?

 Start by improving your communication skills, showing empathy, and accepting accountability for your actions.
 Create a feeling of emotional safety, restore trust by acting consistently, and re-establish connections through shared interests.
-Refrain from placing blame and concentrate on doable actions that can help you get closer.
+Refrain from assigning blame and focus on practical actions that can help you get closer.
 Small everyday efforts lead to progress.

 How long does it take to save a failing relationship?